1st Maine Cavalry Regiment: Joining Banks

-Throughout April and May, Banks and his Department of the Shenandoah had been receiving direct tasking from Secretary of War Stanton on coordinating with MGEN John C. Fremont's Mountain Department and MGEN McDowell's Department of the Rappahannock.
+Throughout April and May, Banks and his Department of the Shenandoah had been receiving direct tasking from Secretary of War Stanton on coordinating with Maj.
+Gen. John C. Fremont's Mountain Department and Maj.
+Gen. McDowell's Department of the Rappahannock.
 This had led to stripping of assets from Banks and changing orders between joining with one of the other departments.
 As April rolled into May, Banks continued to receive frequent directives daily from the War Department over the telegraph.
 This revolution in communications hindered Banks in that it kept him on a tether of sorts inhibiting his freedom of action.

-On Friday, May 9, 1862, the 1st Battalion came together from the various company posts to Martinsburg and went up the valley (south) to join MGEN Nathaniel P. Banks' forces at Strasburg.
-They joined BGEN John P. Hatch's cavalry brigade.
+On Friday, May 9, 1862, the 1st Battalion came together from the various company posts to Martinsburg and went up the valley (south) to join Maj.
+Gen. Nathaniel P. Banks' forces at Strasburg.
+They joined Brig.
+Gen. John P. Hatch's cavalry brigade.
 By May 13, the men of the 1st Maine found that Banks had divided his force to an extent that he only had 6,500 men with him astride the Valley Pike in Strasburg and 2,500 in Front Royal, fifteen miles east-southeast on the east side of the valley.
-On that day, BGEN Shields had departed from Front Royal on the Manassas Gap Railroad to go east and join McDowell's department.
+On that day, Brig.
+Gen. Shields had departed from Front Royal on the Manassas Gap Railroad to go east and join McDowell's department.
 The small garrison (Col. John Kenly, his Union 1st Maryland Infantry, and Companies B and D of 5th New York Cavalry) at the Front Royal station was to prevent rebel movement along the Manassas Gap rail line.
 Hatch's brigade covered the approaches to Strasburg with Hatch encamped at Middletown.
 On May 20, Douty was promoted to Lieutenant Colonel.